 Fair criticism does not exaggerate.
-All but a few whimsical persons seem to be urged either to overstate things by one hundred per cent or to understate them by fifty per cent, in order to criticize them better.
-It does not constitute fair criticism of an opponent who seems rather dull to call him a "gibbering maniac."
+All but a few careful and considerate persons seem to be urged either to overstate things by one hundred per cent or to understate them by fifty per cent, in order to criticize them with greater enjoyment.
+It does not constitute fair criticism of an opponent who seems rather dull to call him a "gibbering maniac".

 We must admit, if we are to be fair critics, that we resent a few little things which happen to irritate us more than we appreciate a great deal for which we ought to be grateful, and govern our criticism accordingly.